hacker1024/nix-ros-workspace/README.md

 `buildROSWorkspace` takes a derivation name and several sets of packages.

-`devPackages` are packages that are under active development.
+- `devPackages` are packages that are under active development.
 They will be available in the release environment (`nix-build`), but in the development environment (`nix-shell`), only the build inputs of the packages will be available.

-`prebuiltPackages` are packages that are not under active development (typically third-party packages).
+- `prebuiltPackages` are packages that are not under active development (typically third-party packages).
 They will be available in both the release and development environments.

-`prebuiltShellPackages` are packages that will get added only to the development shell environment.
+- `prebuiltShellPackages` are packages that will get added only to the development shell environment.
 This is useful for build tools like GDB.

+In order to set a default ROS domain ID, the `manualDomainId` argument can be set.
+This defaults to the value of the `NRWS_DOMAIN_ID` environment variable at evaluation time, or `0` if it is unset.

 ```nix
 { buildROSWorkspace